Super Bowl XII: Fourth quarter

-Next, Dallas drove into Denver territory but Staubach was sacked by Tom Jackson and lost the ball, Rubin Carter recovering at the Broncos' 45 early in the fourth quarter.
-Weese was incomplete on his next three attempts, however, one on a pass to Upchurch in the end zone, and Denver punted.
+Dallas drove to the Denver 35 on their next possession, but Staubach was strip-sacked by Tom Jackson, and Carter recovered the fumble at the Broncos' 45 on the second play of the quarter.
+However, Weese was incomplete on his next three attempts, one on a pass to Upchurch in the end zone, and Denver punted.

-The Broncos forced a Dallas punt but Weese fumbled the ball while being sacked by Martin, and Kyle recovered it on the Denver 29-yard line.
-On the next play, the Cowboys scored on a 29-yard halfback option play: Staubach pitched the ball to fullback Robert Newhouse, who ran left and then threw a pass to back-up receiver Golden Richards for a touchdown.
-The score gave the Cowboys a 27–10 lead and put the game out of reach.
-Newhouse became the first running back in Super Bowl history to complete a touchdown pass.
-Most notable about the trick play was that Denver's defense was not fooled by it, as Richards was properly covered by defensive back Steve Foley.
-Incidentally, Newhouse had practiced with the play for weeks but had not managed to complete the pass once in practice (which unlike the play in the game was done with Newhouse rolling to his right).
+The Broncos forced a Cowboys punt, but Martin stripped the ball from Weese on third down, and Kyle recovered it on the Denver 29-yard line.
+On the next play, the Cowboys scored on a 29-yard halfback option play: Staubach pitched the ball to Newhouse, who ran left and then threw a pass to wide receiver Golden Richards for a touchdown, putting the game away for Dallas with a 27–10 lead.
+Newhouse became the first running back in Super Bowl history to throw a touchdown pass.
+Most notable about the trick play was that Denver's defense was not fooled by it, as Richards was properly covered by Foley.
+Incidentally, Newhouse had practiced with the play for weeks, but had not managed to complete the pass once in practice (which unlike the play in the game was done with Newhouse rolling to his right).
 Loaded up with stickum (legal at the time), Newhouse accomplished a tight spiral to Richards that he caught in stride for the score.

+Denver, now playing for pride, reached the Dallas 25-yard line on their next possession, but turned the ball over on downs after a sack on Weese by linebacker D. D. Lewis, a delay of game penalty, and back-to-back incomplete passes.
+The Broncos then forced the Cowboys to punt, but a roughing the kicker penalty on Denver linebacker Rob Nairne gave Dallas a new set of downs, enabling them to run out the clock and end the game.

 Staubach finished the game with 17 out of 25 pass completions for 183 yards and a touchdown, with no interceptions.
 Dorsett was the leading rusher of the game, with 66 rushing yards and a touchdown.
 He also caught 2 passes for 11 receiving yards.
 In addition to his 29-yard touchdown pass, Newhouse also contributed with 55 rushing yards.
-Dallas tight end Billy Joe DuPree was the leading receiver of the game with 4 receptions for 66 yards.
-Hughes had an interception and a Super Bowl record 2 fumble recoveries.
+DuPree was the leading receiver of the game with 4 receptions for 66 yards.
+Hughes had an interception and a Super Bowl record two fumble recoveries.